Anti-Defamation League: Israel

 The ADL is described as a pro-Israel group.
 The Middle East historian Asaf Romirowsky described the organization as "left of center" politically.

 The ADL has taken a case-by-case approach to state anti-BDS laws enacted in response to the BDS movement.
 Several of these laws, which seek to prohibit state agencies and instrumentalities from investing in companies that boycott Israel and from entering into contracts with entities that boycott Israel, have been successfully challenged in the courts.
 The legal challenges have primarily been brought by the ACLU and CAIR on First Amendment constitutional grounds.
 As a general matter the organization also has not publicly opposed such state laws, preferring to work behind the scenes to try to make such laws less infirm under the Constitution or to propose non-binding resolutions opposing BDS.
-A possible division of internal views in the ADL was disclosed when the liberal Jewish publication, The Forward, published ostensible leaked internal ADL staff memos dating from 2016 that opposed the anti-boycott laws.
+A possible division of internal views in the ADL was disclosed when the liberal Jewish publication The Forward published ostensible leaked internal ADL staff memos dating from 2016 that opposed the anti-boycott laws.
 The ADL did not comment directly on the leaked memos, but the statement it issued in response appeared to acknowledge both that there were sharply divided views within the organization and that the organization did not try to suppress internal robust discussion.

-In 2010, the ADL published a list of the "ten leading organizations responsible for maligning Israel in the US," which has included ANSWER, the International Solidarity Movement, and Jewish Voice for Peace for its call for BDS.
+In 2010, the ADL published a list of the "ten leading organizations responsible for maligning Israel in the US", which included ANSWER, the International Solidarity Movement, and Jewish Voice for Peace for its call for BDS.
 The ADL published a similar list in 2013.

-Alongside similar statements from StandWithUs and American Jewish Committee representatives, Greenblatt condemned the United Nations Human Rights Council's (UNHRC) list of companies doing business with Jewish settlements in Israeli-occupied territories, issued in February 2020, calling it a "blacklist".
+Alongside similar statements from StandWithUs and American Jewish Committee representatives, Greenblatt condemned the United Nations Human Rights Council's (UNHRC) list of companies doing business with Israeli settlements in the occupied territories, issued in February 2020, calling it a "blacklist".

 The ADL expressed concern over Israeli legislative proposals requiring that NGOs publicize if they receive funding primarily from non-Israeli governments, a bill mostly opposed by centrist and left-wing and supported by right-wing Jewish American groups.

 In 2020, Jewish Currents reported on a leaked ADL memo detailing its planned response to Israel's preparations to annex parts of the West Bank.
 The memo indicated that the ADL hoped to avoid appearing overtly hostile to criticism of annexation while blocking legislation that harshly censured Israel, and that it was planning to find a way to credibly defend Israel from accusations that it is an apartheid state.

 In 2022, the ADL criticized the government formed by Benjamin Netanyahu in his sixth term, which included representatives from the far-right Otzma Yehudit and Religious Zionist Party, and their leaders, Itamar Ben-Gvir and Bezalel Smotrich.
-The ADL said that including these parties and lawmakers "would run counter to Israel's founding principles, and impact its standing, even among its strongest supporters."
+The ADL said that including these parties and lawmakers "would run counter to Israel's founding principles, and impact its standing, even among its strongest supporters".